Let’s play some word-association: When I say NPR, you say…

 Use an editorial calendar to plan out your content once a quarter, or track it in a service like Airtable if you have a lot of irons in the fire.
 It may look odd at first to talk about a winter holiday in the summer, but SEO is the digital example of the tortoise and the hare: Slow and steady wins the race.

 10. Share, share, and re-share

 This is one step many publications forget to do, and it’s crucial to see the hard work you put into writing your content really pay off.
 In fact, estimates around content from newsrooms like the New Yorker and the Times show that 50% of your efforts in content strategy should go to sharing and re-sharing your content over time.
 Consider holidays and hashtag-observances on social media, anniversaries or birthdays for related topics or subjects, or come up with your own theme: Perhaps every Friday you share a blog post that’s a listicle or focuses on good news or talks about one area of your organization’s impact or one country you work in.

 Check out social media profiles for publications like the Paris Review, which is constantly sharing the same archival pieces, while also A/B testing different captions to go with them.
 Perhaps it’s a quote from the author, perhaps it’s a contextualizing question.
-M+R Benchmarks have shown that, over the past few years, the organic reach of a nonprofit’s posts on social media is roughly 7% of their audience.
-That means you have plenty of opportunity to reach the other 93% with thoughtful re-shares — and are losing out big-time if you post it once, never to be discussed again.
+2019’s M+R Benchmarks have shown that the organic reach of a nonprofit’s posts on social media is now 4% of their audience.
+That means you have plenty of opportunity to reach the other 96% with thoughtful re-shares — and are losing out big-time if you post it once, never to be discussed again.